d3adb5/website/content/_index.md

 extensions: []
 ---

-Yeah, I know, my username looks pretty "l33t", and it was somewhat randomly generated.

 There's not a lot to see here, but feel free to look around.
 Hopefully there's something of use to you on this website.
 I'll write about whatever comes to mind _as_ it comes to mind, so if my words read like scattered thoughts, they probably are.

-The website is a constant work in progress.
-I'm not a front-end developer, never will be.
-All I can really give you are pages without kilograms of JavaScript on them.
+_The website is a constant work in progress._ I'm not a front-end developer and never will be.
+When JavaScript is present, it is meant to enhance the user experience and will never be required to view the content.
+That means **no content will be assembled using React.js, Vue, or the like.** There is nothing wrong with those frameworks, I just don't believe they are necessary for a website like this one.

 ## Source code, generation, hosting, etc.